lukehebb1/myshell.py/README.md

 **pause command:** This command pauses the terminal until the Enter key is pressed.

 **quit command:** This command terminates the shell. helpmore command: This command prints this manual.
-NOTE: This command will not work unless 'readme.txt' and 'myshell.py' must be in the same folder.
+NOTE: This command will not work unless 'readme.txt' and 'myshell.py' are in the same folder.

 **ENVIRONMENT CONCEPTS:**